gitpraths/dreamteam-tasks/1-js-basics/2-functions-methods/solution2.md

-# Solution for 2: Data Types
+# Solution for 2: Functions

+Everything that I studied, that is, all the theory with the programs is metioned in the excercise_.js file I have also attached a js file to run and check the code.

 This assignment will familiarise you with the use of functions in different situations.